-Mills also offers a one-of-a-kind 4+1 BA/MA program for undergraduate students that combines undergraduate and graduate course work and field placement with a broad background in the liberal arts and sciences.
+Mills also offers a one-of-a-kind BA/MA Accelerated Degree Program for undergraduate students that combines undergraduate and graduate course work and field placement with a broad background in the liberal arts and sciences.
 Students graduate in five years with a bachelor's degree in psychology and master of arts degree in infant mental health.

 Learn more at one of our Information Sessions at the School of Education.